CiaranMcCabe/Discord-Scraper/README.md

 # Discord-Scraper
 Take Messages from user specified discord channels and store the messages in an SQL server.
+This program is to help traack information from mutiple discord servers/guilds by scraping messages from user specified channels inside different servers.
+The user must use there unique user authorization code which is sent with every API request.
+Each message, channel and server is stored in a SQL database.

 ## Usage
 The program takes inputted channel IDs from a `Channel_ids.txt`.
 Each time a new channel ID is placed in the `Channel_ids.txt`, the last 5 messages from that channel are requested.
 For channels already in the database on messages after the last save are requested.